 “Will be meeting with representatives of the Vaping industry, together with medical professionals and individual state representatives, to come up with an acceptable solution to the Vaping and E-cigarette dilemma.
-Children’s health & safety, together with jobs, will be a focus!” he wrote on Twitter.
+Children’s health & safety, together with jobs, will be a focus!”

 The president gave no timetable for the meeting but he said Friday that his administration will be issuing a final report on vaping products next week.

 It’s not clear what rules the government will propose.

 The Centers for Disease Control and Prevention reported last week that there have been 2,051 confirmed and likely U.S. lung injury cases as well as 39 deaths linked to use of vaping products and e-cigarettes.